nikolicsmilan/nasa/README.md

-├── public/                  // Static resources served by the application │   └── index.html           // The main HTML file of the application ├── build/                   // Build output directory
-│   ├── index.html           // The main HTML file of the application
+├── public/                  // Static resources served by the application ├── build/                   // Build output directory │   ├── index.html           // The main HTML file of the application
 ├── src/